 Hours of Operation: 11:30am - 2:30pm

 Water, snacks and washroom facilities will be available.
 Participants are also entitled to a complementary wine tasting AND a complementary cider tasting.
-This is the unofficial half-way point of the ride, and a delicious lunch will be available for purchase by the slice.
+This is the unofficial half-way point of the ride, and delicious Nonna's Pizza will be available for purchase by the slice.
 Cyclists can purchase product from the winery and they'll deliver it to MacKinnon Brothers.

 8191 Loyalist Parkway, Conway

 Water and snacks will be available.
 Cyclists can purchase products from the store and they'll deliver it to MacKinnon Brothers for pick up.

 Discover Loyalist Trading Co.: a family-run business that offers a wide range of preserves, apparel, decor and much more.
 All products in the store are proudly made in Canada, and locally sourced whenever possible.